SuperAwesomeLTD/sa-kws-android-sdk-docs/versions/3.0.0/source/02auth.rst

 ============== ================== ========
 Value           Type              Meaning
 ============== ================== ========
-responseModel   ILoggedUserModel  If non-null, the SDK was able to authenticate the user
+user            ILoggedUserModel  If non-null, the SDK was able to create an authenticate the user error           Throwable         If non-null, an error occurred
 ============== ================== ========

 The **ILoggedUserModel** parameter will have the following values: